JohannesMP/com.johannesmp.blog/_posts/2017-02-12-SSH-Workflow-tips.md

 ## 1. Use _**history**_ and _**grep**_

-Often you may want to look up a command you ran earlier, or even days ago when you were installing something and you want to know exactly what you did (for example if you want to repeat the same steps on another server or VM).
+You may want to look up some commands you ran a while back (for example if you want to repeat the same steps on another server or VM).

 If you type `history` you will get a list of all commands you've typed recenctly, including past sessions.